alicerunsonfedora/costumemaster/README.md

 quite... right....
 Traverse through a dream-like, constantly changing bedroom and office and get out as quickly as you can.
 Can you make it out and figure out what's going on?

+## Features

+- 🕹 **Works with Game Center**: Challenge your friends and earn achievements!
+- 🍎 **Designed for macOS**: Written completely in Swift, SpriteKit, and GameplayKit!
+- ⚙️ **Configurable**: Customize keyboard shortcuts and other preferences with ease!

 ## Objective

 The primary objective of this project is to take the concepts from _CS440: Principles of Artificial Intelligence_ and build a better understanding of agents and apply these concepts by implementing and comparing agents in a video game.

+## Roadmap

+- Milestone 1: Working Game (September 21, 2020)
+- Milestone 2: Adding Apple's Agents (Oct.
+19, 2020)
+- Milestone 3: Add Custom Agent and Beat Apple (November 9, 2020)
+- Milestone 4: Presentation and Cleanup

-To view the milestones for this project, visit the [Milestones page in this repository's issues][milestones].
+Details on these milestones can be found on the [Milestones page in this repository's issues][milestones].

 ## Build instructions